reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Calling `{!rsh} interact` on something in Reach is the same thing as calling upon a `{!rsh} function` to execute the code within it.

 * A local step is an action that happens on a `{!rsh} Participant`'s machine.
-This step is used to execute codes that are only accessible to a particular `{!rsh} Participant`.
+This step is used to execute code that is only accessible to a particular `{!rsh} Participant`.

 * `{!rsh} declassify()` is used to make any secret `{!rsh} publish`able or shareable with other `{!rsh} Participant`s.